 According to John Mearsheimer’s theory of offensive realism, in an anarchic world, states are aggressive power maximizes.
-Keeping this theory in context, India’s acquisition of advanced and sophisticated defence equipment from foreign as well as domestic sources is being undertaken in order to augment its power and influence.
+Keeping this theory in context, India’s acquisition of advanced and sophisticated defense equipment from foreign as well as domestic sources is being undertaken in order to augment its power and influence.
 This elucidates the fact that India is exhibiting a strong aggressive approach in order to destabilize precarious regional dynamics.
-Indian Air Force, the most capital-intensive force of Indian military according to an Islamabad Policy Research Institute (IPRI) report, is at the forefront of acquiring advanced weaponry.
-These defence acquisitions, particularly those of the IAF need to be seen in the light of the current ultra-right-wing Indian governments’ reign.
+Indian Air Force, the most capital-intensive force of the Indian military according to an Islamabad Policy Research Institute (IPRI) report, is at the forefront of acquiring advanced weaponry.
+These defense acquisitions, particularly those of the IAF need to be seen in the light of the current ultra-right-wing Indian governments’ reign.
 Indian governments’ have historically adopted a hegemonic approach with regards to its neighbors; now it aspires to reach the status of great power.
 However, the Indian Air Force despite

 Indian Air Force has bought five squadrons of S-400 i.e. 40 launchers, and about 1,000 missiles.
 70% of purchased missiles are of very long-range (400 km) and long-range (350 km) category and the rest have lower ranges of 300km and 250km.
 The S-400 surveillance radar with a range of 600 km and a 360o coverage can track 70 to 80 targets.
 It has anti-stealth capabilities and can engage multiple targets at once while being highly mobile- due to its launch vehicles-can be positioned anywhere.
 To summarize the capabilities of S-400: it has a multifunctional radar system and an autonomous detection and targeting system, with four types of missiles, launchers, and a command and control platform.
 It plans to use S-400 in an offensive air defense role.
 This is why it has purchased most of the batteries with a higher than 400 KM range.
 India has plans for using S-400 at a strategic, operational, and tactical level respectively.